Kemsekov/GraphSharp/README.md

 ...
 ```

-If you need to clean your graph then use `Clear` function and then you will have to add vesitors again, but nodes inside of
+If you need to clean your graph then use `Clear` function and then you will have to add visitors again, but nodes inside of
 will stay the same.
 ```cs
 graph.Clear();